30+ Ways to Avoid Holiday Weight Gain

 ‘Tis the season to de-stress

 It’s easy to lose track of your own needs when you’re focused on doing things for others—the cooking, shopping, and wrapping.
 One way a lot of people deal with stress is by “rewarding” themselves with food.
 “It’s a good time to refocus on what you do for self-care to feel balanced during the rest of the year,” says Rydin-Gray.
 “You have to balance your other commitments to make time for the pillars of self-care which include eating healthier meals and getting regular exercise.”
-Here are 37 easy ways to manage your stress.
+These expert stress management tips can also help.

 “Don’t hang out by the food table,” advises Hintlian.
 “You hear about how important mindful eating is—being aware of what you’re putting in your mouth—but it’s really hard to be eating mindfully when you’re standing right next to the food.”
 Instead, take a plate of veggies, fruit, or other healthy nibbles, and then move away to another part of the room to stand and socialize.